blackpuppy/docs/en/development/routing.rst

 .. php:staticmethod:: redirect($route, $url, $options = array())

-    :param string $route: A route template that dictates which urls should be redirected.
+    :param string $route: A route template that dictates which URLs should be redirected.
     :param mixed $url: Either a :term:`routing array` or a string url for the destination of the redirect.